GENIVI/meta-ivi/README.md

 BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
 quad-core machine.

-12. Download the GENIVI specific open source component from git.genivi.org (you need to have your GENIVI credentials ready):

-   > $ PATH_TO_META_IVI/meta-ivi/scripts/dl_pkgs.sh

-13. Build excalibur-image including GENIVI 3.0 (Excalibur) P1 components
+12. Build excalibur-image including GENIVI 3.0 (Excalibur) P1 components

    > $ bitbake excalibur-image

-14. Run the emulator:
+13. Run the emulator:

    > for qemu vexpressa9:
    > $ PATH_TO_META_IVI/meta-ivi/scripts/runqemu excalibur-image vexpressa9